nickmoline/stytch-laravel/README.md

 ### User Models

-Your user model should implement the `Authenticatable` contract and use the provided traits:
+Your user model should implement the `Authenticatable` contract, the `StytchUserContract`, and use the provided traits:

 ```php
 <?php